Skip to content

 Each year, all of the nest boxes are checked in May and September to see if they are in use, and then any repairs are carried out in February.
 This volunteer led project has been running since 1997.

-The team had a very busy five days in mid May this year checking 400 bird, bat and squirrel boxes.
-They have reported back that plenty of active squirrel nests were found, along with a maternity bat roost containing around 200 bats, three of the owl boxwere being used by tawny owls.
-There were plenty of bird nests in all stages from eggs to almost ready to fledge young, on the whole it looks like a good year.
-The full results for 2024 will be published here later this year.
+The team check 400 bird, bat and squirrel boxes in May and September.
+They have reported back that plenty of active squirrel nests were found, along with a maternity bat roost containing around 200 bats, three of the owl boxes were being used by tawny owls.
+There were plenty of bird nests in all stages from eggs to almost ready to fledge young, on the whole it was a good year.

 Birds